akiliuhk/AWS_lightsail/README.md

 # Objective
-this is a pre-defined AWS Lightsail script to provision instances to kick start a Rancher demo environment for workshop.
+this is a pre-defined AWS Lightsail script to provision instances to kickstart a Rancher environment for workshop.

 the script will provision 5 VM and S3 bucket on Singapore ap-southeast-1 with ***medium size (2 CPU,4G RAM,80G SSD)*** and ***opensuse_15_2*** with tags < std01 >

 ## Rancher workshop sizing and budget